-#123 - Note on measuring finished elevation of ground floors: On blocks where grade of the sidewalk changes along the street frontage, the finished ground floor building elevation shall be measured against the average elevation of the sidewalk along that block.
+#12 - Note on measuring finished elevation of ground floors: On blocks where grade of the sidewalk changes along the street frontage, the finished ground floor building elevation shall be measured against the average elevation of the sidewalk along that block.

-- #13 Driveway requirements for lots with frontage along two or more streets may be modified so that a second point of access may be located on a Pedestrian Priority "B" Street, provided that the primary access point in located on a Service Street. - #14 Bonus provisions to exceed the maximum building height: Building heights over 5 stories may be permitted with the following amenities with City Council approval only: - Provision of plazas, squares, or civic open spaces based on the Town Center Master Plan - Provision of structured parking
+- #13 Driveway requirements for lots with frontage along two or more streets may be modified so that a second point of access may be located on a Pedestrian Priority "B" Street, provided that the primary access point is located on a Service Street. - #14 Bonus provisions to exceed the maximum building height: Building heights over 5 stories may be permitted with the following amenities with City Council approval only:

-Building stepbacks required at the 6th story level
+O Provision of plazas, squares, or civic open spaces based on the Town - Provision of plazas, squares, or civic open spaces based on the Town Center Master Plan - o Provision of structured parking Building stepbacks required at the 6th story level